Matthew Shepard: Murder

 On the night of October 6, 1998, Shepard was approached by Aaron McKinney and Russell Henderson at the Fireside Lounge in Laramie; all three men were in their early 20s.
 McKinney and Henderson offered to give Shepard a ride home.
-They subsequently drove to a remote rural area and proceeded to rob, pistol-whip, and torture Shepard, tying him to a barbed-wire fence and leaving him to die.
+They subsequently drove to a remote rural area and proceeded to rob, pistol-whip, and torture Shepard, tying him to a split-rail fence and leaving him to die.
+It was erroneously reported by the news that he had been tied to a barbed wire fence.
 Many media reports contained the graphic account of the pistol-whipping and his fractured skull.
 Reports described how Shepard was beaten so brutally that his face was completely covered in blood, except where it had been partially cleansed by his tears.

 The assailants' girlfriends testified that neither McKinney nor Henderson was under the influence of alcohol or other drugs at the time of the attack.
 McKinney and Henderson testified that they learned of Shepard's address and intended to steal from his home as well.
 After attacking Shepard and leaving him tied to the fence in near-freezing temperatures, McKinney and Henderson returned to town.
-McKinney proceeded to pick a fight with two men, 19-year-old Emiliano Morales and 18-year-old Jeremy Herrara.
+McKinney proceeded to attack two men, 19-year-old Emiliano Morales and 18-year-old Jeremy Herrara.
 The fight resulted in head wounds for both Morales and McKinney.
 Police officer Flint Waters arrived at the scene of the fight.
 He arrested Henderson, searched McKinney's truck, and found a blood-smeared gun along with Shepard's shoes and credit card.
 Henderson and McKinney later tried to persuade their girlfriends to provide alibis for them and help them dispose of evidence.